Many thanks to Jose Luis Criado-Perez (Mobility Consultant, Spain) for his contributions.

 Most important cost factors in TCO

 TCO in Spain does not vary significantly in their components from the other EU major markets.
-However, being the average fleet car somewhat smaller than in other markets and the fuel cost (diesel) between 10% and 15% cheaper, its absolute figure is somewhat lower than in the major European markets.
+However, seeing that the average fleet car is somewhat smaller than in other markets and the fuel cost for diesel is between 10% and 15% cheaper, its absolute figure is somewhat lower than in the major European markets.

 An average breakdown of the TCO components would be as follows:

 - Management Costs: 2%

 - Replacement vehicle: 1%

 Maturity of TCO usage

 No different from other major markets, TCO has become an essential tool for Spanish fleets when leasing a vehicle or choosing a full-service leasing company as supplier.